SOX 404 Compliance Considerations for Companies Exiting Emerging Growth Company (EGC) Status

 The EGC issuer category was created as part of the JOBS Act, which was passed by Congress and signed into law in April 2012 with the intent of promoting entrepreneurship by easing the regulatory burden on smaller companies accessing public markets.

-There are a variety of factors which dictate a company’s status as an EGC.
+There are a variety of factors that dictate a company’s status as an EGC.
 The most prevalent of these relate to revenue thresholds and time lapsed since a Company’s IPO: a company may elect to be classified as an EGC if it had total annual gross revenues of less than $1.07 billion during its most recently completed fiscal year and will retain its status until the last day of the fiscal year following the fifth anniversary of the date of the first sale of common equity securities of the issuer under an effective Securities Act registration statement as an EGC.
 Explore additional requirements relating to the EGC issuer category.

 Enhanced ICFR Impact for Companies Exiting Emerging Growth Company Status